web3skeptic/sdk-v2/packages/sdk/README.md

 ## Contributing

-To implement a method:

-1. Remove the "TODO" comment
-2. Replace the `throw new Error('not yet implemented')` with actual implementation
+To extend or improve the SDK:

+1. Update existing methods or add new features as needed
-3. Use the underlying packages (core, rpc, profiles, etc.) to implement functionality
+2. Leverage the underlying packages (core, rpc, profiles, transfers, etc.)
-4. Add tests and update documentation
+3. Add tests and update documentation
+4. Ensure all changes maintain backward compatibility
+5. Follow the established patterns and code style in the SDK

 ## License